m2march/runAudioExperiment/README.md

 * `output_dir` is a path to a directory where output from the experiment will be written.
 In case the directory does not exists, it will be created.
     If the directory exists, it must be empty.

+## Trials

+Each trial execution consists of the following steps:

+* A black screen is shown for a specified duration
+* Screen changes color and white noise with a tone is played
+* A black screen is shown and the stimulus is played while recording the input device.
+A silence time after the stimulus ended can be configured.
+* Screen changes color and white noise with a tone is played

+Trials are executed back to back.

 ## Configuration